-The deferred revenue is amortized to profit or loss on a straight-line basis over the life of the related contract.
-As at December 31,2021, expected revenue to be recognized over the term of the contracts are as follows:
+The deferred revenue is amortized to the consolidated statements of loss and comprehensive loss on a straight-line basis over the life of the related contract.
+Deferred government grant is amortized to the consolidated statements of loss and comprehensive loss based on completion of milestones over the life of the grant.

+As at December 31, 2022, expected revenue to be recognized over the term of the contracts are as follows: